Camper and Nicholsons: Gelyce tenders

-Designed by Charles E Nicholson in the early 1900s as tenders for larger racing yacht's.
+Designed by Charles E Nicholson in the early 1900s as tenders for larger racing yachts.
 The name Gelyce comes from the combined first and last letters of the names of the wives of Charles and his brothers.
 Gertie (married to Benjamin W), Lucy (married to Charles), and Constance (married to Arthur).
 Camper and Nicholson built nine of these 50 ft motor yachts between 1912 and 1930 as tenders for larger yachts.

 M.Y.
 Pioneer

 Built in 1913 for Paris Singer with a length of 45 m and a displacement of 399 tonnes, as yard number 210.
 This was the first diesel engine powered boat built at the yard, being powered by a 250 bhp Polar diesel engine.
 She was hired by the Royal Navy during the First World War as an auxiliary patrol vessel, and sold to the Government of Fiji in 1920, where she was used to convey government officials and inspect lighthouses.
 She was scuttled off Suva on 24 March 1939.

 She is commemorated on a Fiji postage stamp.